COCOLA: Coherence-Oriented Contrastive Learning of Musical Audio Representations: Experimental Setup

-To implement the COCOLA encoder $f_\theta$, we follow \cite{saeed2021contrastive} and employ the EfficientNet-B0 \cite{tan2019efficientnet} convolutional architecture followed by a linear projection layer, operating on the mel-filterbank audio representation.
+To implement the COCOLA encoder $f_\theta$, we follow the COLA framework \cite{saeed2021contrastive} and employ the EfficientNet-B0 \cite{tan2019efficientnet} (using two input channels for HPS) convolutional architecture followed by a linear projection layer.
 The embedding dimension is 512.
-With respect to the original baseline, we add a $0.1$ dropout on the EfficientNet layers.
+Differently from the original baseline, we add a $0.1$ dropout on the EfficientNet layers.